Quicklinks

 What next?

-After EE123, there are many graduate-level courses in more specific fields available, such as EE225 series.
+After EE123, there are many graduate-level courses in more specific fields available, such as the EE225 series.

 Usefulness for Research or Internships

-Knowledge in this course gives foundation in many applications such as image processing.
-While this basic knowledge can be helpful in getting a research position, it paves the road to advanced topics in later courses, which will be extremely valuable in research.
-Digital signal processing skills acquired from the course, along with knowledge in advanced circuit analysis/design, can help in many electrical engineering internship positions, such as (RF) circuit design.
+Knowledge in this course provides the foundation for many applications including image processing.
+While this general knowledge can be helpful in getting a research position, it also paves the road to specialized topics in later courses, which will be extremely valuable in research.
+Digital signal processing skills acquired from the course, along with knowledge in advanced circuit analysis/design, can help in many electrical engineering internship positions.

 Additional Comments/Tips

 Have study buddies to do the problem sets, as this will make the process faster.
+Labs will be the most time-consuming part of this course.
 If you are shaky or rusty about EE120 materials (transforms), make sure to review them early on in the course, as a strong foundation will allow the materials to make more sense.
-Some Matlab experience will also help in the lab assignments.
+A big idea in this class is using the intuition you built in EE 120 to avoid doing all the math you also did in EE 120.
+Some Jupyter notebook experience will also help in the lab assignments.